 Guy Tillim/Courtesy of Prix Pictet

-The photos in his series Congo Democratic "trace some aspects of the individuals and institutions that have been in power in the Congo," writes photographer Guy Tillim.
+his series Congo Democratic "trace some aspects of the individuals and institutions that have been in power in the Congo," writes photographer Guy Tillim.
 Here, presidential candidate Jean-Pierre Bemba enters a stadium in central Kinshasa flanked by his bodyguards during an election rally.

 The photos in his series Congo Democratic "trace some aspects of the individuals and institutions that have been in power in the Congo," writes photographer Guy Tillim.
 Here, presidential candidate Jean-Pierre Bemba enters a stadium in central Kinshasa flanked by his bodyguards during an election rally.
 Guy Tillim/Courtesy of Prix Pictet

 "Power" is a concept that conjures up different ideas for different people.
 There's the power of nature or the power of money; or the drive for power at the root of the human psyche — and how it can cause war and discrimination.
 Or, more literally, how we humans power our existence on the planet.

 But how do you photograph it?
 That was the challenge for the Prix Pictet prize this year — a "global award in photography and sustainability," now in its fourth cycle.
 Previous themes have been "water," "earth" and "growth," drawing submissions from some of the world's most renowned photographers.

 This year, that included stark black-and-white landscapes of clear-cutting in the American West; a study of the places where powerful Arab women work and live; scenes at Guantanamo; and a series called Fukushima: The Irresistible Power of Nature.